It’s Time to Move Out!

 - a budget

 You’ll need income so finding work that pays is your first step.
 You will need to create a budget.
 A budget is simply a way to keep track of how much you’ll need for living expenses each month.
-To do that, add up how much food, gas, internet etc. will cost.
+To do that, add up how much food, gas, internet etc. will cost you each month.

 If you don’t have any idea how much they cost, ask your parents or someone who has been out on their own for awhile.
 Adding up your monthly expenses will tell you about how much you need to save up before you move out.